-This is very interesting, but - of much higher value is symbiosis of the best characteristics of European and South American civilization in arts.
+Of much higher value is symbiosis of the best characteristics of European and South American civilization in arts.
 Unsurpassed world-class jewels of art and design are the Jesuit missions in Santa Cruz department, Bolivia, which united the exquisite taste for arts of locals and Europeans.
 Of similar value are the simple but elegant Andean churches in Chile and many other historical buildings in South America.

-South American architects have been at the forefront of world architecture in 20th century.
+South American architects have been at the forefront of world architecture in the 20th century.
 Amazing works were created in Brazil, also in Uruguay and other countries.

 - El Tatio - Chile, Antofagasta.
 A large geyser field with more than 80 active geysers erupting up to 6 m high, especially impressive in early morning.